Burte History, Family Crest & Coats of Arms

 Some of the Burte family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Burte Settlers in United States in the 17th Century
+Burte Settlers in West Indies in the 17th Century